-- · any issued patent or patents issued in the future may not be broad enough to protect our intellectual property rights; - · any issued patent or any patents issued in the future could be successfully challenged by one or more third parties, which could result in our loss of the right to prevent others from exploiting the inventions claimed in the patents; - · current and future competitors may independently develop similar technologies, duplicate our services or design around any patents we may have: and - · effective patent protection may not be available in every country in which we do business, where our services are sold or used, where the laws may not protect proprietary rights as fully as do the laws of the U.S. or where enforcement of laws protecting proprietary rights is not common or effective.
+- any issued patent or patents issued in the future may not be broad enough to protect our intellectual property rights; - any issued patent or any patents issued in the future could be successfully challenged by one or more third parties, which could result in our loss of the right to prevent others from exploiting the inventions claimed in the patents; - current and future competitors may independently develop similar technologies, duplicate our services or design around any patents we may have; and - effective patent protection may not be available in every country in which we do business, where our services are sold or used, where the laws may not protect proprietary rights as fully as do the laws of the U.S. or where enforcement of laws protecting proprietary rights is not common or effective.

 Further, to the extent that the invention described in any U.S. patent was made public prior to the filing of the patent application, we may not be able to obtain patent protection in certain foreign countries.
 We also rely upon copyright, trade secret, trademark and other common law in the U.S. and other jurisdictions, as well as confidentiality procedures and contractual provisions, to protect our proprietary technology, processes and other intellectual property, to the extent that protection is sought or secured at all.
-Any steps we might take may not be adequate to protect against infringement and misappropriation of our intellectual property by third parties.
-Similarly, third parties may be able to independently develop similar or superior technology, processes or other intellectual property.
+Any steps we might take may not be adequate to protect against infringement and misappropriation of our intellectual property.
 Policing unauthorized use of our services and intellectual property rights is difficult, and we cannot be certain that the steps we have taken will prevent misappropriation of our technology or intellectual property rights, particularly in foreign countries where we do business, where our services are sold or used, where the laws may not protect proprietary rights as fully as do the laws of the United States or where enforcement of laws protecting proprietary rights is not common or effective.
-The unauthorized reproduction or other misappropriation of our intellectual property rights could enable third parties to benefit from our technology without paying us for it.
-If this occurs, our business, results of operations and financial condition could be materially and adversely affected.
+The unauthorized reproduction or other misappropriation of our intellectual property rights of operations and financial condition could be materially and adversely affected.
 In addition, disputes concerning the ownership or rights to use intellectual property could be costly and time-consuming to litigate, may distract management from operating our business and may result in our loss of significant rights.